Resources for Expats, Travelers, and Entrepreneurs Navigating Life and Trade in Burundi with the Burundian franc.

 Managing your money effectively while living and working abroad can be challenging, but there are several steps you can take to ensure that your finances are in order.

-By following these tips and managing your money effectively, you can reduce financial stress and enjoy your experience living or doing business in Burundi.
+We have put together some key points to help managing your money effectively, you can reduce financial stress and enjoy your experience living or doing business in Burundi.

 The economy of Burundi is primarily based on agriculture, with farming, livestock, and fishing being the main economic activities.
 The country is also rich in natural resources, including gold, uranium, and other minerals.
 However, Burundi is one of the poorest countries in the world, with a GDP per capita of around $200 in 2020.